aai-institute/pyDVL/docs/value/index.md

 faster to compute, e.g. proxy models [@wang_improving_2022] or constant-cost approximations like Neural Tangent Kernels [@wu_davinz_2022].

+!!! info
+    Here is the full list of [valuation methods implemented in pyDVL][implemented-methods-data-valuation].

 The reasoning behind using game theory is that, in order to be useful, an assignment of value, dubbed **valuation function**, is usually required to fulfil certain requirements of consistency and "fairness".
 For instance, in some